ATS AI Quality Inspection Case Study

 - A backlight at an angle was used to provide high contrast of the fill level in each part.
 The light was controlled directly from the camera, which minimized cabling and minimized the on time of the light.

-- A 5 Megapixel camera was used to have sufficient resolution to meet the accuracy requirements.
+- A 5 Megapixel camera was used to provide sufficient resolution to meet the accuracy requirements.

 - The entire system was enclosed in a benchtop shroud, with a monitor and keyboard for user interaction.
-Based on operator feedback, future orders of the inspection system were mounted on a cleanroom-grade adjustable height table to meet the ergonomic needs of different individuals.
+The entire system was enclosed in a benchtop shroud, with a monitor and keyboard for user interaction.
+This shroud ensures the vision system can be isolated from the harsh conditions found in manufacturing environments, including ambient light, dust, accidental bumping, and more.
+Based on operator feedback, future orders of the inspection system were mounted on a cleanroom grade adjustable height table to meet the ergonomic needs of different individuals.
+Based on operator feedback, future orders of the inspection system were mounted on a cleanroom grade adjustable height table to meet the ergonomic needs of different individuals.

 Image Processing

-ATS’ long history of designing and implementing automated vision systems led to the development of machine vision products to enable engineers to design and integrate the best solution to each unique problem.
-ATS SmartVisionTM is a rapid-development machine vision programming environment that has been developed for over 20 years with thousands of license deployments on hundreds of different machines.
+ATS’s extensive experience in designing and implementing automated vision systems led to the development of machine vision products that enable engineers to design and integrate the best solution for each unique problem.
+ATS SmartVisionTM is a rapid-development machine vision programming environment that has been developed for over 20 years with thousands of deployments in automated machines across a multitude of industry segments and environments.

-ATS designed and built a benchtop vision system based on ATS SmartVisionTM vision software and ATS Cortex-Neo vision processor.
-A few key tenets of ATS machine vision products which were key in this project were:
+ATS designed, built, tested and delivered a benchtop vision system based on ATS SmartVisionTM vision software and ATS Cortex-Neo vision processor.
+One of the key tenets of ATS machine vision products that contributed to the success of this project is its open architecture, which is designed to easily leverage state-of-the-art technology:

 - ATS SmartVision runs on Windows-based industrial PCs, which allows for easy upgrades of its processing hardware, if needed, while keeping the exact same algorithm.